 - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so;

 - Ensure each member of staff has access to and understands the school’s or college’s child protection policy and procedures, especially new and part time staff;

 - Are alert to the specific needs of children in need, those with special educational needs and young carers;

 - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 - Are able to keep detailed, accurate, secure written records of concerns and referrals;

-- Understand and support the school with regards to the requirements of the Prevent duty, including online safety and are able to provide advice and support to staff on protecting children from the risk of radicalisation;
+- Understand and support the school or college with regards to the requirements of the Prevent duty, including online safety and are able to provide advice and support to staff on protecting children from the risk of radicalisation;

 - Obtain access to resources and attend any relevant or refresher training courses;